 The Company does not have any information about other shareholdings exceeding five percent.

-Starting from April 2, 2018, the register of securities owners of PJSC Inter RAO is maintained by Joint-Stock Company VTB Registrar the information about which is provided in the 'Contact Information' section.
+Starting from April 2, 2018, the register of securities owners of PJSC Inter RAO is maintained by Joint-Stock Company VTB Registrar about which information is provided in the 'Contact Information' section.